 - 1 lime wedge for garnish optional

-- Combine all ingredients and garnish with lime wedge.
+- Combine all ingredients in a glass or copper mug and garnish with a lime wedge.
 Enjoy!